 If pressed to find some issues with this cutting tool, we would say that if you are doing a lot of work with a utility knife (e.g., on a framing project or a remodel), the act of unfolding the tool may become annoying.
 Additionally, it is a bit bulky for front pocket storage, particularly when squatting.
 Minor shortcomings aside, this tool is built for heavy use and fits in well in a professional kit or shop drawer.

 If you need a sharp blade for quick tasks requiring the control of a four-finger grip, the compact folding Mossy Oak 2-Pack Folding Pocket is the ticket.
 The blade release system is simple and effective, requiring no tools to operate, and the all-aluminum body of this pocket knife is light and strong.

 Some conveniences are sacrificed to keep this tool simple.
-For one, there is no lock securing the blade in the closed position, although it does lock open.
-Additionally, there is no onboard blade storage.
-Finally, the clip on our model was not as tight as we would have liked it to be as it slipped out of our front pocket more than once during field tests.
-That said, the clip can be removed with a star drive and bent into a more effective position if needed.
-Despite the shortcomings, the Mossy Oak is a reliable little knife that won't take up too much room in your pocket.
+For one, there is no onboard blade storage.
+Additionally, there is no lock securing the blade in the closed position, although it does lock open.
+Finally, the clip on our model was not as tight as we would have liked it to be — it slipped out of our front pocket more than once during field tests.
+That said, the clip can be removed with a star drive and bent into a more secure position if needed.
+Despite the shortcomings, this model is a reliable little knife that won't take up too much room in your pocket.

 Why You Should Trust Us